freedomofpress/encryption-works/encryption_works.md

 The easiest way to start using Tor is to download and install the [Tor Browser Bundle](https://www.torproject.org/download/download-easy.html.en).

+When Snowden [was answering questions on Guardian's website](http://www.guardian.co.uk/world/2013/jun/17/edward-snowden-nsa-files-whistleblower) from a "secure Internet connection", he was probably routing his traffic through the Tor network.
+He may have also been using a [bridge](https://bridges.torproject.org/) to connect to the Tor network to make the fact that he was using Tor from his IP address less obvious to eavesdroppers.

 ### Browsing Habits

 You should use Tor differently than you use a regular browser: some of the features it uses to obscure your location can be undermined if you don't take a few extra steps to protect yourself.